Query the Health Endpoint

 Each Cribl Stream, Cribl Edge, and Cribl Outpost instance exposes a GET /health endpoint that provides information about the status of the server.
 This endpoint is commonly used with a load balancer to support operational decision-making.

-Replace the variables in the example request with the corresponding information for your Cribl deployment.
+Replace the variables in code examples with the corresponding information for your Cribl deployment.

 For on-prem deployments, to use

-httpsin the URL for your request as shown in this example, you must configure Transport Layer Security (TLS).Health checks on Outpost Nodes must use
+httpsin request URLs, you must configure Transport Layer Security (TLS).Health checks on Outpost Nodes must use

 Retrieve Server Status Information